-You are required to complete 22 units, comprising of seven core units and 15 specialist units in your choice of major.
+You are required to complete three core units and 17 or 19 specialist units in your choice of major.

 For information on the units, you could study as part of this course, visit the Handbook and select the "Course Structure" tab.

 If you have already completed study relevant to the course you have enrolled in, you may be eligible for credit transfer credit transfer.